BerkeleyAutomation/autolab_core/docs/source/install/install.rst

 Alternatively, you can run ::

-    $ pip install /path/to/core
+    $ pip install /path/to/autolab_core

-to install `core` from anywhere.
+to install `autolab_core` from anywhere.
-This will install `core` in your current Python environment.
+This will install `autolab_core` in your current Python environment.

 ROS Installation
 ~~~~~~~~~~~~~~~~

-The `core` library can also be used with ROS, as our `RigidTransform`_ class can be used to wrap rigid transformations accessed through `tf`_.
+The `autolab_core` library can also be used with ROS, as our `RigidTransform`_ class can be used to wrap rigid transformations accessed through `tf`_.
 This provides a convenient override of multiplication operator ::

     T_b_a = RigidTransform.rigid_transform_from_ros(from_frame='a', to_frame='b')